-THIS AGREEMENT will become effective as of 1 April 15, 2003 DATE 2012 and will continue in full force and effect until and including April 30, 2008, DATE 2018 and will renew itself until each succeeding April 30th XXXXX Y thereafter, except that written notice of intended change may be served in accordance with Section 6, Title I, of the Railway Labor Act, as amended, by either party no earlier than (30) calendar days prior to the 1Y day of XXXXX in any year, beginning with XXXX Y, 2018.
-However, either the Company or the TWU may elect to reopen this Agreement by the service of written notices in accordance with section six (6), Title I of Railway Labor Act as amended pursuant to Section 6, on or after November XX, 2017 [6 months prior to amendable date] in accordance with Attachment 47.1.The job security provided for in Article 42 was agreed to in exchange for work rule changes.
+THIS AGREEMENT will become effective as of 1 April 15, 2003 DATE 2012 and will continue in full force and effect until and including April 30, 2008, DATE 2018 and will renew itself until each succeeding April 30th DATE thereafter, except that written notice of intended change may be served in accordance with Section 6, Title I, of the Railway Labor Act, as amended, by either party no earlier than (30) sixty (60) calendar days prior to the 1st day of XXXXX in any year, beginning with on or after DOS+48 months [24 months prior to amendable date].-in accordance with Attachment 47.1.The job security provided for in Article 42 was agreed to in exchange for work rule changes.
 Those work rule changes involved the right to hire part time employees as provided in Article 43, the right to cross utilize employees as provided in Article 11, the elimination of paid lunches, and the right to hire employees after February 11, 1983 at pay rates lower and with a longer step progression than for employees hired on or before February 11, 1983.
 So long as the Union does not seek to change any of these work rules as described above, Article 42 (Job Security) will remain in full force and effect forever.